YevhenDuma/vagrant-ansible-docker/README.md

 #### Mysql

 Provisions docker container with mysql.
+Only one docker container.
+No replication or clustering.

 ##### TODO